June 30, 2023

 Views over palm trees to the lagoon from an Air BnB accomodation.

 Travel Tip: You can choose anywhere on the island to stay really.
-Just consider taxi prices and where your accomodation is located.
-Look into supermarkets, tour meeting spots, and the things you are planning to do during your stay (more on this below).
+Just consider taxi prices and where your accommodation is located.
+Look into local supermarkets, tour meeting spots, and the things you are planning to do during your stay (more on this below).

 • Diving – we saw Manta Rays in the lagoon and SO many reef sharks on the outside reefs.